tilenmarc/FE-anonymous-heatmap/readme.md

 * Each user then encrypts his vector of locations with his secret.
 * Each user creates a partial key which can be used only for the decryption of the sum of all the the location vectors.
 * Finally, the server collects partial keys of all the users.
 With all the keys it is able to decrypt the sum of all location vectors giving it the data for the heatmap.
+No individual data can be decrypted with these keys.

 Running the above script should output the following:
 ````bash